Adaljiza Magno: Political career

 Also in 2001, Magno was elected as one of 55 Fretilin candidates to the Constituent Assembly of East Timor, from which the National Parliament emerged in 2002.

 Upon the restructuring of the I Constitutional Government, led by Mari Alkatiri, in July 2005, Magno was appointed as Vice Minister of Foreign Affairs and Cooperation.
 At 30 years of age, she became the youngest member of that government.
 On 14 July 2006, the I Constitutional Government was replaced by the II Constitutional Government led by José Ramos-Horta, in which Magno continued to serve as Vice Minister of Foreign Affairs and Cooperation.
 She left that office on 8 August 2007, upon the formation of the IV Constitutional Government.

 During the short period, between 19 May and 8 August 2007, when the transitional III Constitutional Government, led by Estanislau da Silva, was in power, Magno served not only as Vice Minister, but also as acting Minister, of Foreign Affairs and Cooperation.
 She was also the 60th candidate on the Fretilin list for the 2007 Parliamentary election, but was not elected, as Fretilin won only 21 seats in the election.

 While serving in public offices between 2002 and 2007, Magno was also a board member of two civil society organisations, HAK and FOKUPERS.
 In 2007, she represented those organizations at the 3rd East Timor donors meeting in Canberra, Australia.
 Between 2011 and 2013, she completed a master's degree in Public Management at Victoria University of Wellington, New Zealand.
 In 2014 and 2015, she was a member of East Timor's delegation to the Preparatory Commission for the 10th Summit of Heads of State and Government of the Community of Portuguese Speaking Countries (CPLP), which was held in Dili in July 2014, and an Adviser (Conceptual) to the CPLP's Presidential Support Office.

 On 19 November 2015, Magno was appointed as the East Timorese Ambassador to Singapore.
 On 2 October 2017, she was reappointed as Vice Minister for Foreign Affairs and Cooperation, in the VII Constitutional Government led by Mari Alkatiri.
 Her swearing-in did not take place the following day alongside that of most of the other members of the new government, because she was still in Singapore.
 On 17 October 2017, she was finally sworn in.
 Her renewed tenure as Vice Minister ended with the formation of the VIII Constitutional Government on 22 June 2018.

 Two years later, on 24 June 2020, following a change in the governing coalition, and the admission of Fretilin to the VIII Constitutional Government, Magno was sworn in as Minister of Foreign Affairs and Cooperation.

+Magno's tenure as Minister ended when the IX Constitutional Government took office on 1 July 2023.
+She was succeeded by Bendito Freitas.